ladzaglae/ladzaglae/README.md

 - 👋 Hi, I’m @ladzaglae
-- 👀 I’m interested in becoming a Software engineer
+- 👀 I’m interested in becoming a Software Engineer
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Software Engineering at Merrimack College
 - 💞️ I’m looking to collaborate on PHP and C# Projects
 - 📫 How to reach me ladzaglae@merrimack.edu
 - 😄 Pronouns: He/Him